cakau9/LEARNNotes/Day1-Notes.md

   - git config user.name  - logs/sets the name associated with commits
   - git config user.email - logs/sets email associated with commits
   - git remote - logs/set/removes the remote address for a repo
+- Useful tip, a period after git add . means to add all the files from that repository.
+Can be replaced by an actual file name to help with confusion.

   Atom - text editor
    - Developed by GitHub